When students are disadvantaged during their exams we can sometimes make mark adjustments as part of a process called

-- Non-timetabled assessment – for a student whose coursework, oral or practical assessment has been lost or is incomplete.
+Non-timetabled assessment – for a student whose coursework, oral or practical assessment has been lost or is incomplete.

-Applications are then processed by our special consideration team and the exams officer can select view requests to see the outcomes.
+Applications are then processed by our special consideration team.
+Exams officers can select 'view requests' in e-AQA to see the outcome.

 - If a student thinks they may be eligible for special consideration, they should discuss this with the exams officer at their school or college.
 The school or college must support an application for special consideration.